-Infants "abandoned" in the care of persons, even those who are strangers to the parent
+• Infants "abandoned" in the care of persons, even those who are strangers to the parent

-Data Collection for Infant Abandonments
+Data Collection for Infant Abandonments:

-1) CWS/CMS:
+1) CWS/CMS

 Abandoned infants are tracked in the CWS/CMS system with the allegation of "Caretaker Absence/Incapacity."
-CDSS staff reviews these cases to determine which meet the criteria listed above.
+CDSS staff reviews these cases to determine which meet the definitions listed above.

+2) Media

-- 2) Media: - CDSS also monitors and tracks statewide media for reports of abandoned infants.
-All abandoned alive infants are reported to county CWS for services.
-The CDSS does not follow up or investigate as that is a county function.
-Abandoned deceased are to be reported to CWS, but in practice, that often doesn't happen, which is why we monitor media reports. - 3) Sources for Data on Abandoned Deceased Infants: Information on Abandoned Deceased Infants is additionally obtained through SOC 826 reports submitted to CDSS for the purpose of reporting a child fatality, and data from the Fatal Child Abuse and Neglect Surveillance (FCANS) system, maintained by the California Department of Public Health (CDPH).
+The CDSS also monitors and tracks statewide media for reports of abandoned infants.

+3) Sources for Data on Abandoned Deceased Infants

+Information on abandoned deceased infants is additionally obtained through SOC 826 reports submitted to the CDSS for the purposes of reporting a child fatality, and data from the Fatal Child Abuse and Neglect Surveillance (FCANS) system, maintained by the Department of Public Health.
-Data

-Number of Safe Surrenders and Infant Abandonments
+DATANumber of Safe Surrenders and Infant Abandonments

 Year Safely Surrendered Reclaimed Abandoned Deceased Abandoned Surviving Total Abandoned

-2013 62 2 4 2 6

-2014 74 0 2 4 5
+2014 74 0 2 4 6

 2015 83 7 0 5 5

+2016 74 5 0 3 3

-^{}This data has been reconciled with child death numbers available from CDPH and the FCANS system and reflects an update on numbers reported in the prior Safely Surrendered Baby Report to the Legislature.
+\This data has been reconciled with child death numbers available from the Department of Public Health and the FCANS system and reflects an update on numbers reported in the prior Safely Surrendered Baby Report to the Legislature.